rrojan/ai-productathon/README.md

 ---

-## Goal:
+## Goals:
-- Prepare team members for future projects where we have to build projects with AI Integration
+- Prepare team for future projects where we have to build projects with AI Integration
 - Understand the new possibilities that AI brings us
-- Allow members to build and show new projects and make their own tech choices
+- Allow members to build and showcase new projects and make their own tech choices
 - Incentivize research and personal growth
 - Teambuilding & bonding

 ## Tracks:
-- **Impact to organization**
+- **Impact to Organization**
 - **Productivity** (Personal Productivity or Work productivity)
-- **AI for impact** (Create some positive impact in society any way you can with your product)
+- **AI for Impact** (Create some positive impact in society any way you can with your product)
 - **Devtools**
-- **AI for learning**
+- **AI for Learning**
-- **Open track**
+- **Open Track**

 ## Team formation:
 - 2 members with a synergizing skillset